Travel Guide to the Pamir Highway and the Wakhan Valley

 Crossing the Pamir Highway and the Wakhan Valley on my own was, without a doubt, one of the most intense and memorable experiences I've had while traveling.
 Choosing to do it without a tour, without reservations, without certainties allowed me to connect in a different way with the path, with the people, with time, and with myself.

-There were times when I would have loved to stay longer in some places, like Khorog, or to stop in more Wakhan villages to experience their daily lives more closely.
-But since I had settled in with Tino and his camper, I ended up adjusting to his pace a bit at times, which was also nice: sharing the trip with another traveler always brings new perspectives.
+There were times when I would have loved to stay longer in some places, like Khorog, or to have stopped in more Wakhan villages to experience their daily life more closely.
+But since I had become attached to Tino and his camper, I ended up adjusting a little to his pace at times, which was also good; sharing the journey with another traveler always brings new perspectives.

 Con Tino, el alemán que me levantó en Wakhan Valley